antfriend/antfriend.github.io/a32_mega_ttdb.md

 **Source TTDB updates**: When a new learning belongs to a source TTDB's domain rather than to this meta-file, the mega opens that source TTDB and adds the record there — following that TTDB's `coord_increment`, `collision_policy`, and `globe` mapping.
 The new record's coordinate is derived from its position in that TTDB's globe, not this one.
 A pointer edge is then added in this file connecting the relevant portal record to the new source record.

 **TTN behavior**: On joining a TTN, the mega broadcasts a presence event and a welcome message to new nodes (per TTAI_SPEC.md §TTN Behavior).
 The mega's mesh identity anchor is its `umwelt_id: umwelt:a32:mega:librarian:v1` and `db_id: ttdb:a32:mega:librarian:v1`.

+**Participation as prerequisite**: The default network can only weave associations across six TTDBs because each source TTDB's coordinate space is already a legitimate participant — no registry grants access, no authority authorizes traversal. @LAT-10LON-20 (Participation Without Permission) is the silent prerequisite of this record: the binding layer only works if every node it touches is already free to be bound.
+The bioelectric field makes the same assumption — it does not ask cell permission before carrying long-range voltage state.

+**Recursive EPS**: The mega's idle traversal prioritizes high-EPS records in this file (see @LAT5LON-25 for the arc-position interpretation of EPS).
+This is structurally identical to the "second brain" application in @LAT-20LON0, where `@MEGA FIND unresolved` returns the highest-EPS records for a human.
+The mega is a second brain for the six source TTDBs, using the same EPS mechanism it would use for a personal note archive.
+The tool and its application are the same pattern at different scales — a substrate-independence claim (mega @LAT20LON10) about the EPS signal itself.

 ---